+'''

 SampleApplicationFormComponent.js

+'''

-This component handles the application IEG scripts, general IEG rendering and handling is delegated to the BaseFormContainer component.
+This component handles the application IEG scripts.
+General rendering and handling for IEG is delegated to the BaseFormContainer component.

+'''

 SampleApplicationOverviewComponent.js

+'''

 This component gives an end-to-end view of the application process to the user, along with a summary of the application type and program types that they are applying for.
 This component shows how to dispatch an action and create an application form by calling the useCallback hook that is associated with a button onClick handler.